This is an old revision of the document!

 911 and 301-219-6149 (Nick) if anything is serious

 Tips for this crossing: If you do not like wet shoes, take them off before crossing, as the river is walkable barefoot.
 Whenever I have crossed with shoes, sand gets in my shoes and I have found myself emptying them.
-A good place to empty them is after you come up from the river 100 ft to the concrete path and stream that goes through the tunnel.

 Be warned that the aid stations will be manned by volunteers and could become vacated before you arrive at the final ones.
 Water will continue to be stocked as best as we can, for as long as we can.
 Hikers expecting to take more than 6 hours, should bring water bottles big enough to supply themselves after Aid Station 2 (mile 8).There is a water fountain and bathroom at Aid Station 2.

 You will receive a bib which has a number and a bottom strip with multiple tearable sections.
-Tom and team will remove this bottom strip.
+The timers will remove this bottom strip.
 Part of the bottom strip will go up on a leader board, part is a coupon for YOU, and part is entry into a raffle.
 Give us the portions we ask for, or the whole thing.
 Finishers can use the raffle part to enter for free goodies.
 Prizes will be given to those in attendance - so stick around and party